Home > Blog > Moratorium > What Is a Debt Moratorium, Debt Relief Order, and How It Brings Relief

 Conclusion

-A debt moratorium is meant to prevent immediate disaster, not just stall problems.
-During the break, develop a plan, reevaluate spending, and seek debt help from trusted experts.
+A debt moratorium is meant to prevent immediate disaster under English law, not just stall problems.
+During the break, develop a plan, reevaluate spending, and seek debt help from trusted licensed insolvency practitioners.
 Whether you are tackling a business debt moratorium or individual debts, staying proactive can transform a tight squeeze into a better financial path.

 To provide the best experiences, we use technologies like cookies to store and/or access device information.
 Consenting to these technologies will allow us to process data such as browsing behavior or unique IDs on this site.
 Not consenting or withdrawing consent, may adversely affect certain features and functions.